+item cost

 First Week 80%

 Second Week 60%

 Third Week 40%

 Fourth Week 20%

 After fourth week No refund

-All tuition refund and requests to drop a course or withdraw from a course must be made in writing and submitted to the Registrar's Office.
+All tuition refunds and requests to drop a course or withdraw from a course must be made in writing and submitted to the Office of the Registrar.
 The amount of tuition reimbursement is based on the date written notice is received, not when the class was last attended.
 Telephone calls do not constitute notice.
-Students can provide documentation by fax (401) 232-6065 or by e-mail to gradprog@bryant.edu.
-Students are encouraged to confirm that the Registrar's Office received the notification by calling (401) 232-6080.
+Students can provide documentation by fax (401) 232-6065 or by e-mail to registrar@bryant.edu.
+Students are encouraged to confirm that the Office of the Registrar received the notification by calling (401) 232-6080.